Havana Brown (musician): 2011–2013: Breakthrough and When The Lights Go Out

-2013–present: Flashing Lights and subsequent releases
+2013–2022: Flashing Lights and subsequent releases

-Brown's debut studio album Flashing Lights was released on 11 October 2013, which debuted at number six on the ARIA Albums Chart.
+Brown's debut studio album Flashing Lights was released on 11 October 2013, which debuted at No.6 on the ARIA Albums Chart.
 It features collaborations with RedOne, R3hab, Cassie Davis, Snob Scrilla and Afrojack.
 Flashing Lights also features previously released tracks "We Run the Night", "Big Banana" and "You'll Be Mine".
-The album was in the process of creation from 2011 when she released "We Run the Night", which sold over one million copies in the United States and charted across the globe.
-Brown spent 2012 and 2013 primarily based in the U.S. working on the album.
-The lead single "Flashing Lights" was released on 23 August 2013 and peaked at number 68 on the ARIA Singles Chart.
-"Flashing Lights" peaked at number one on the Hot Dance Club Songs chart marking her third number one in the US on that chart.
-The second single "Warrior" was released on 27 September 2013, debuted at number 32 before peaking at number 11 and was certified platinum for sales of over 70,000 copies.
+The album was in the process of creation from 2011 when "We Run the Night" was released (which sold over one million copies in the United States and charted across the globe).
+Brown spent 2012 and 2013 primarily based in the US working on the album.
+The lead single "Flashing Lights" was released on 23 August 2013 and peaked at No.68 on the ARIA Singles Chart.
+"Flashing Lights" peaked at No.1 on the Hot Dance Club Songs chart marking it her third No.1 in the US on that chart.
+The second single "Warrior" was released on 27 September 2013, and debuted at No.32 before peaking at No.11 and was certified platinum for sales of over 70,000 copies.
 On 14 October 2013, Brown performed "Warrior" on season five of The X Factor Australia.

-On 27 March 2014, Brown released the single "Whatever We Want", which peaked at number 35 on the ARIA Singles Chart.
-Brown's next single "Better Not Said" was released on 9 September 2014, and peaked at number 79.
+On 27 March 2014, Brown released the single "Whatever We Want", which peaked at No.35 on the ARIA Singles Chart.
+Brown's next single "Better Not Said" was released on 9 September 2014, and peaked at No.79.
 In January 2015, she released her eleventh lead single "No Ordinary Love", which is a dance version of Sade's song of the same name.

 On 24 July 2015, Brown released her new single entitled "Battle Cry", featuring guest vocals from Bebe Rexha and Savi.

 In 2018, Brown released the Hip hop influenced single "Glimpse" (feat.
 Rich the Kid).
-The single was originally the lead single from her then upcoming EP.
-"Cookie" (feat.
-Veronica Vega) released on May 10, 2019, as the second single from the then upcoming EP.
-However the EP was scrapped due to damage to the original masters.
+The single was originally the lead single from her then upcoming EP, with "Cookie" (feat.
+Veronica Vega) released on 10 May 2019 as the second single from the proposed EP.
+However the EP was subsequently scrapped due to damage to the original masters.

 On 18 October 2019, Brown released the single "All Day", which has Pop music and R&B influenced sound.

+2023

+In October 2023, Brown released "Forever Young".
+Her first new single in four years and first under new label Havana Brown Entertainment (HBE).

+In 2024, Brown along with her best friend Steph competed on Network 10's The Amazing Race Australia 8, where they have been eliminated fifth.

 Influences

-Brown claimed Janet Jackson as her biggest influence, stating "she's my idol" and "I want to be Janet Jackson!
+Brown claimed Janet Jackson as her biggest influence, stating "She's my idol" and "I want to be Janet Jackson!
 But the DJ-slash-Janet Jackson—I want to be able to put on big shows, I want dancers, I want fireworks, I want it all."